cal-weng/Terminus-docs/docs/manual/olares/settings/gpu-resource.md

 ### Time slicing

-In time-slicing mode, GPU resources are shared among multiple applications sequentially.
+In this mode, the GPU's processing power is shared among multiple applications.

-* Tasks run in the order they were requested, ensuring fair distribution.
+* Acts as a default resource pool.
+Any application not explicitly assigned to a specific GPU will automatically use a time-slicing GPU if available.

-* Suitable for multiple lightweight applications not requiring constant GPU access.
+* Suitable for General-purpose use and running multiple lightweight applications.

 ### App exclusive

-In exclusive access mode, the entire GPU processing power and memory is dedicated exclusively to one application.
+In this mode, the entire GPU processing power and memory is dedicated to a single application.

 * Best for intensive, performance-critical applications like AI-generated imagery or high-performance gaming servers.
 * Large memory demands may limit availability for other tasks.

 ### Memory slicing
-In memory-slicing mode, GPU memory (VRAM) is partitioned, providing a fixed allocation of memory to specific applications.
+In this mode, GPU memory (VRAM) is partitioned into fixed, dedicated amounts for specific applications.

-Ideal for running multiple GPU-intensive applications simultaneously, each with guaranteed VRAM allocation.
+* Ideal for running multiple GPU-intensive applications simultaneously, each with guaranteed VRAM allocation.
+* Prevents memory conflicts between applications running on the same GPU.

 ## View GPU status